hp-himani/CSN-232-R-W_problem/Starve-free_RWP.md

 #### Explaination:
 - The writer process first waits for the Sem_W semaphore, which ensures that writers are given priority over readers.
 - Then it waits for the Sem_R semaphore, which ensures that only one reader is accessing the resource at a time.
-- If there are readers currently accessing the resource, it sets the writer_wait flag to true and signals the Sem_R semaphore to let readers finish then waits on the wrt semaphore, which indicates that a writer is waiting otherwise, it just signals the Sem_R semaphore to let readers finish.
+- If there are readers currently accessing the resource, it sets the writer_wait flag to true and signals the Sem_R semaphore to let readers finish then waits on the wrt semaphore, which indicates that a writer is waiting otherwise, it just signals the Sem_R semaphore to allow other processes to access the resource.
 Then it enters the critical section.
 - Finally, it signals the Sem_W semaphore to allow other processes to access the resource.
 - The semaphore wrt is initialized to 0 as in both the processes, one executes only wait() and other executes only signal().